How to Boost Your Immune System Naturally

 Acquired Immunity vs Natural Immunity

 Lately we have been hearing about acquired immunity vs cellular or natural immunity.
 That is just added jargon.
 Acquired immunity refers to when the immune system uses antibodies to neutralize an antigen before it is eliminated.
 And cellular or “Natural” immunity just refers to the other modes white blood cells initiate to eliminate an intruder without neutralizing it first.
-Neutralizing the antigen is useful because it keeps the intruder from infecting healthy cells till it can be addressed and eliminated.
+Neutralizing the antigen is useful because it keeps the intruder from infecting healthy cells until it can be addressed and eliminated.
 Antibodies do the neutralizing.

 So how do we boost this system?
 There are so many ways.
-And a lot of it isnot doing things that weaken it, like taking drugs and poor eating choices and generally not taking care of yourself.
+And a lot of it is not doing things that weaken it, like taking drugs and poor eating choices and generally not taking care of yourself.

 You have to think when you put something into the body, “Does the body have a natural pathway of using this, or is it going to get deposited somewhere to keep it away from the body’s vital workings?”
 That's what happens to unnatural things.
 They act like poisons.
 If they can't be eliminated, they get deposited in fat and in the intestines and anywhere the body can stick it so it's out of the way.
 These things generally drag the body's health down and waste immune and other system resources in combating the poisonous effects and keeping them trapped.
 They also make you fat because the body needs the fat to store the poisons in.
-These are good reasons to use mother natures recipes instead of man made ones if you can at all help it.
+These are good reasons to use mother nature's recipes instead of manmade ones if you can at all help it.

 Boosting Your Immune System